annegautham/annegautham.github.io/src/content/blog/bat-vibration.md

 description: My ME363 (Vibrations) final project!
 Vibrational analysis of baseball bats.
 ---

 Have you ever wondered why a baseball bat stings your hands when you mishit a ball — or why some hits feel effortlessly powerful?

-Behind those sensations lie the hidden vibrations of the bat, shaped by its geometry, material, and how you grip it.
+I didn't.
+Alas, my professor (who is awesome, btw) assigned me this final project.
 This article is a recap of my final project for my ME363 (Mechanical Vibrations) class at Northwestern.
+It analyzes the vibrational behavior of baseball bats as a function of geometry, material, and boundary conditions.
 My partners were Tianhao Zhang and Thomas Hoang.

 ## Table of Contents